 The vast majority of place-based open data is published at at least one of the following geographies.
 Output Areas and Super Output Areas are standard areas that were primarily designed for the publication of the Census.
-They have been designed to be fairly homogenous in terms of population size, so that you can compare like-for-like when looking at changes over time & when comparing different areas and different datasets.
+They are fairly homogenous in terms of population size.
+So, you can compare like-for-like when looking at changes over time and when comparing different areas and different datasets.

 Lower Layer Super Output Areas (LSOAs): LSOAs have an average population of 1500 people or 650 households.
 A lot more data is available directly at LSOA level, including the majority of the data included within our tool, Local Insight.